fredfeng/LoopSummary/extractor/README.md

 Results will be saved to the `BENCHMARK_OUT_PATH` directory (which will be created if it does not exist).
 Within this directory, subdirectories with numeric names (`1`, `2`, `3`, etc.) will be made, indicating the number of statements in the loop extracted.
 For example, if `foo.sol` had one loop with one statement in it, the extracted loop would be saved to `BENCHMARK_OUT_PATH/1/foo_0.sol`.

+### Flags

+* `--replace_safemath`: When activated, safemath ops (mul, add, sub, div, mod) will be replaced with standard arithmetic ops
+* `--add_safemath`: When activated, if contract "Using" SafeMath and SafeMath operations used in loop, import for SafeMath at "./SafeMath" and "Using SafeMath for uint256" added to contract

+## NOTES

+* Unrecognized classes used in the loop will be replaced with an empty contract of that name in the output

-## Limitations
+Limitations

 Currently, for the following, the loop extractor will not create a compile-able loop extraction:

-* Loops which include objects of a user-defined class (extractor does not copy over class definitions)
-* Loops which include function calls (function calls are not inlined)
+* Loops which include function calls not from SafeMath (function calls are not inlined)